RIOT-OS/RIOT/examples/ipc_pingpong/README.md

 This example is to illustrate the usage of RIOTs IPC messaging system.

 The application starts a second thread (in addition to the main thread) and sends messages between these two threads.
-The main thread call `thread_send_receive()` in an endless loop.
+The main thread calls `thread_send_receive()` in an endless loop.
 The second thread receives the message, prints `2nd: got msg from x` to stdout and sends a reply message with an incrementing number back to the main thread.
+The main thread then prints the number it received from the 2nd thread.

 The correct output should look like this:
 ```